Klhalls89/brain-sugar/README.md

 ## Reflection

-Game time was a mountain of a project for two students to do in approximately two weeks.
-Incorporating multiple classes on multiple javaScript files was a new challenge for us.
-It was difficult when a single function could would affect multiple other files in you scripts.
+Brain Sugar was a great project to test our new skills in OOP and test-driven-development.
+Incorporating multiple classes on multiple JavaScript files was a new challenge for us.
+It was difficult when a single function would affect multiple other files in you scripts.
 Another hurdle was the introduction of testing, which we had never before had to implement in a project.
 This was also our first project having to use a linter over our code.
-With all of these new obstacles we learned how to write an effective test, how to run eslint over a file and how multiple classes for one project works.
-I think we ended up with a really fun and functional game that is both pleasant to look at and intuitive.
+With all of these new obstacles we learned how to write an effective testing suite, how to run eslint over a file, and how to utilize object oriented programming.
+We ended up with a fun and functional game that is both pleasant to look at and intuitive.
 We would like to next implement round two and final round functionality.
 Here is a link to other issues we are working on:

 https://github.com/Klhalls89/brain-sugar/issues